 Eating plastic will make you sick

-You cannot stretch out the length of your life by eating plastic.
 What did we do before we had plastic?
 How did we survive?
 We now have plastic cups, dishes, bottles and wrappings for food.
-If it weren’t for plastic shower curtains, we would not be able to sing in the shower without water splashing all over.
+If it wasn’t for plastic shower curtains, we would not be able to sing in the shower without water splashing all over.
 We are now a converted plastic generation addicted to plastic gods.
-We even have trees and flowers made of plastic.
-The only difference between a plastic tree and those produced by our Creator is that plastic trees don’t grow; they collect dust.
+We even have trees and flowers made from plastic.
+The only difference between a plastic tree and those produced by our Creator is that plastic trees don’t grow, they only collect dust.
 Plastic is not biodegradable and is not friendly to our planet.
 The eating of plastic will not stretch out your life.

 What is plastic?
 It is a man-made product created from man-made chemicals.
 It was not made to eat, drink or be absorbed by the body.
-It was really created to make life more so-called convenient.
-Plastic is made up of chemicals, the names of which are too long to remember.
-However, these chemicals have recently been found to be toxic to the body.
+It was really created to make life more, so-called, convenient.
+Plastic is made up of chemicals, the names of which are too long to remember, however, the toxicity of these chemicals has recently been found to be toxic to the body.
 Researchers have put us on notice that plastics may be related to colon cancer, breast cancer and prostate cancer.
 Plastics are used to coat the insides of cans containing foods and drinks.
-These chemicals can break down over a period of time, producing other unknown chemicals.
-Plastic bottles, which have taken over glass containers, have been found to contain toxic materials.
-How many plastic containers do you use every day without knowing the consequences?
+These chemicals can break down over a period of time producing other unknown chemicals.
+Plastic bottles which have taken over glass containers have been found to contain toxic materials.
+How many plastic containers do you use everyday without knowing the consequences?